autodistill/autodistill-detr/README.md

 This repository contains the code supporting the DETR base model for use with [Autodistill](https://github.com/autodistill/autodistill).

-[DETR](https://huggingface.co/facebook/detr-resnet-50) is a transformer-based computer vision model you can use for object detection.
-Autodistill supports use of the DETR Resnet 50 model developed by Meta Research.
+[DETR](https://huggingface.co/docs/transformers/model_doc/detr) is a transformer-based computer vision model you can use for object detection.
+Autodistill supports training a model using the Meta Research Resnet 50 checkpoint.

 Read the full [Autodistill documentation](https://autodistill.github.io/autodistill/).